Jason King, Senior Associate AD for Capital Projects

-Jason King was named Wisconsin's Associate Athletic Director for Capital Projects and Operations in 2012, after spending the previous 11 years in charge of facilities and game operations at Southern Illinois.
+Jason King was named Wisconsin's Senior Associate Athletic Director for Capital Projects and Operations in 2015, after spending the previous 3 years as associate athletic director, and 11 years previous in charge of facilities and game operations at Southern Illinois.

 King is the lead administrator on all major and annual capital projects as well as the facilities master plan.
 He will also serve as the athletic department's liaison to Facilities Planning and Management on campus.
 King oversees the following athletic department staffs: food and beverage, facilities and custodial, event management and transportation services.
 He will serve as the Athletic Board Committee liaison to finance, facilities and operations.
 He is also the administrator in charge of menís and womenís ice hockey.

 During his tenure he has overseen four major projects.
 LaBahn Arena, a game and practice facility for the women's hockey team and a practice facility for the men's hockey team, opened in October of 2012.
 An all-season golf training center at University Ridge was completed in November of 2012.
 The Goodman Softball Training Center opened in September of 2013.
 And construction continues on Camp Randall Stadium and the McClain Center as part of the $86 million Student-Athlete Performance Center that will be completed in 2014.

 After serving as the Associate Athletics Director in charge of facilities and game operations at Southern Illinois, King was promoted to SIU's Senior Associate Athletics Director in the Fall of 2010.

 He was responsible for the supervision of SIU's athletic facilities, including Abe Martin Field, Saluki Stadium, the Charlotte West Stadium softball complex, SIU Arena, the Donald Boydston Center and Lingle Hall.
 In addition, King also serves as the sport supervisor for the Saluki baseball program.